 - If you don’t have a habit of daily Bible reading and prayer you can set a goal of reading through the Bible in a year.

 - If you need to save money for a home project you can set a goal of setting aside XXX dollars each month till you reach your desired amount.

-- If you struggle sharing your life with others you can set a goal of joining a small group and attending it weekly of a set period of time (every week of 6 to 8 weeks).
+- If you struggle sharing your life with others you can set a goal of joining a small group and attending it weekly for a set period of time (every week for 6 to 8 weeks).

 That’s all for today – be sure to check back tomorrow when I will cover Step 2…

 To view any of the posts in this series, use the links below:

 - Discipline Boot Camp Part 6: https://wp.me/pajKXW-mi